Agent Skills Dashboard

 How it works

-In production, every agent run from Showcases 1-3 writes a row to a Postgres agent_runs table — model, tool calls, latency, success, cost.
-The dashboard is a thin aggregation layer over that table.
-Currently shows mock data with realistic distributions.
+The intended production shape: every agent run from the other showcases writes a row to a Postgres agent_runs table — model, tool calls, latency, success, cost — and this page becomes a thin aggregation layer over it.

 Charts